masakifukunishi/algorithm-data-structure-crash-course/queue.md

 - Inefficient insertions
   Unlike Queue, Array has to shift all the elements when deliting an element at the beginning of the array.

-## Come you can come when to use Queue?
-(Real world example is ok!)
+## Can you come up with when to use Queue?

 - Printer

   In a printing system, a queue is used to manage multiple print jobs, ensuring they are printed in the order they were requested.

 - Asynchronous processing

   In applications where tasks can take varying amounts of time to complete, using a queue can decouple task submission from task execution.

 - Stackable Pencil

   In a Stackable Pencil, the first piece inserted into the pencil is the first one to be removed.

 ## Analysis